ilkinisler/LM-Hallucinations/README.md

-# LLM Hallucinations 🧠
+# LM Hallucination Detection 🧠

-A curated list of resources, papers, and tools related to **Large Language Models (LLM) and Hallucinations**.
+A curated list of resources, papers, and tools related to **Language Model (LM)  Hallucination Detection Methods**.

 ---